nbc-bravo/drupal-amp/README.md

 * Open "Custom Display Settings" fieldset, check AMP, click Save button (this brings you back to the AMP config form).
 * Click "Configure AMP view mode".
 * The AMP view mode is where you can control which fields will display on the AMP page for each content type.
 You might only want a title, image, and body.
-* There are special formatters for text, image, and iframe fields in order to output AMP Components, so be sure to use them in the AMP view mode.
+* There are special formatters for text, image, and iframe fields in order to output AMP components, so be sure to use them in the AMP view mode.
 Make sure to use the AMP Text formatter for the body field.
 * Click Save button (this brings you back to the AMP config form).
 * To change these later, go to `/admin/structure/types/manage/{CONTENT-TYPE}/display/amp` and set up the fields for the AMP version of each content type.